hangtwenty/yobot/README.md

-# chummybot
+# yobot

-chummybot introduces people to each other in Slack.
+yobot introduces people to each other in Slack.
 It can make connections across departments or geographies in your growing organization.

 # Why not [etsy/mixer][1]?